 Solar Performance has all the great features of our standard glass, plus a solar reflective coating to repel heat from the sun.
 Like our standard glass, Solar Performance has low Ug-values to keep heat in.
 It also has low G-values to minimise solar gain.
 In short, this means the glass will keep your room warmer in winter and cooler in summer.
 Depending on product, we can achieve G-values as low as 23%.

 Solar Performance is recommended if your property is south or west-facing and catches heat from the sun during the hottest parts of the day.
-Glare from the sun can be reduced with the addition of a blue or bronze tint, or by installing a blackout blind.
+Glare from the sun can be reduced by installing a blackout blind.

 Acoustic Performance offers all the benefits of our standard glass, plus more effective insulation against outside noise caused by traffic, neighbours and other factors.
-The improved noise reduction is achieved by using laminated panes, which are slightly thicker and spaced further apart.
+The improved noise reduction is achieved by using laminated panes.

 Acoustic Performance is most effective when used in triple-glazed products.